 13. If you could tell people to travel to one place, where would it be and why?

 I always give two answers to this one.
-In the developing world I still feel that Burma is a very special place and is still caught in something of a time warp allowing you to feel like you are stepping back in time.
+In the developing world I still feel that Myanmar is a very special place and is still caught in something of a time warp allowing you to feel like you are stepping back in time.
 I also have to say New Zealand, I will be heading there again this winter for what I think is the sixth time.
 The scenery, slower pace of life, empty spaces, people, food and wine combined with great places to stay provide for an incredibly relaxing and varied journey.